-At this stage, the 2013 ESOP Plan does not provide for a loan or other special terms for the purchase of the shares.
+At this stage, the Plan Let's Share for 2015 does not provide for a loan or other special terms for the purchase of the shares.

-An evaluation process is ongoing on the possibility, subject to an agreement with the Unions, that the Italian participants could contribute to the 2013 ESOP Plan investing a portion of the company bonus (VAP).
-The modalities and the timing to make this contribution will be defined in the Regulations of the 2013 ESOP Plan that will be submitted to the Board of Directors for information at the moment of the launch of the 2013 Plan.
+An evaluation process is ongoing on the possibility, subject to an agreement with the Unions, that the Italian participants could contribute to the Plan Let's Share for 2015 investing a portion of the company bonus (VAP).
+The modalities and the timing to make this contribution will be defined in the Regulations of the Plan Let's Share for 2015 that will be submitted to the Board of Directors for information at the moment of the launch of the Plan Let's Share for 2015.